jpmorganchase/kallisti/docs/concept.md

 ##### Step

-A step is an atomic action that Kallisti needs to run as part of an experiment.
+A step is an atomic action that Kallisti runs as part of an experiment.
 It is defined in the following format:

 * **step** (Required): A short name describing the action to take.